HSP303/HSP303/README.md

 👋 Hi there!

 Welcome to my GitHub profile!
 I'm Pedro Henrique Scheidt, a Brazilian student at Unidavi.
-Currently, I am pursuing the 4th phase of my undergraduate studies in Information Systems.
+Currently, I am cursuing the 4th phase of my undergraduate studies in Information Systems.
 In addition, I'm very interested in the cybersecurity area.

 ## 👨🏼‍💻 Skills and Interests: